-The characteristics of future computational environments ensure that multithreaded software will play an increasingly important role in many areas of computer science.
 Multithreading is a key structuring technique for programs that manipulate information in modern distributed computing environments.
-Important examples of multithreaded software include sophisticated user interface systems [13, 4, 26] and responsive multithreaded servers [23].
-Programmers also use multithreaded software to exploit the capabilities of small-scale shared-memory multiprocessors, a major source of computational power for scientific, engineering and information-intensive computing.
+Important examples of multithreaded software include user interface systems [12, 22] and multithreaded servers [19].
+Programmers also use multithreaded software to exploit the capabilities of small-scale shared-memory multiprocessors, a major source of computational power for scientific, engineering and informationintensive computing.

 Unfortunately, problems such as nondeterministic behavior and deadlock complicate the development of multithreaded software.
-Programmers have responded to these problems by adopting a programming methodology (inspired by concepts from object-oriented programming) in which each thread is structured as a sequence of atomic operations on objects.
-The result is a more structured, tractable programming model.
-The advantages of this model have led to its adoption in programming languages such as Mesa and Java [18, 1].
+Programmers have responded to these problems by adopting a structured programming methodology (inspired by concepts from object-oriented programming) in which each thread is structured as a sequence of atomic operations on objects.
+The advantages of this model have led to its adoption in programming languages such as Mesa and Java [14, 1].

-The research presented in this paper attacks a performance problem, synchronization bottlenecks, that arises in the context of multithreaded programs that perform atomic operations on objects.
+The research presented in this paper attacks a performance problem, synchronization bottlenecks, that arises in this context.
 Synchronization bottlenecks occur when multiple threads attempt to concurrently update the same object.
 The mutual exclusion synchronization required to make the updates execute atomically serializes the execution of the threads performing the updates.
-This serialization can harm the performance by limiting the amount of concurrency available in the program.
-It can also lead to systemlevel anomalies such as lock convoys and priority inversions [18, 29].
+This serialization can harm the performance by limiting the amount of exploitable concurrency.
+It can also lead to system-level anomalies such as lock convoys and priority inversions [14, 25].